-Our lead program in lysosomal storage diseases
+Our lead program in GM1 and GM2 gangliosidoses

-Lysosomal storage diseases such as Gaucher, Tay-Sachs, Fabry, Sanfilippo or Pompe disease, are a group of rare inherited metabolic disorders caused by lysosomal function defects.
-Lysosomes are cellular compartments filled with a variety of enzymes, activators and transporters.
-Physiologically, lysosomal catalytic enzymes are responsible for the turn-over and degradation of proteins, polysaccharides, nucleic acids, or lipids.
-For example, dysfunctions in the aforementioned enzymes in the brain of patients can result in the cytotoxic accumulation of degradation products, resulting in severe symptoms including developmental delays, seizures, respiratory infections, loss of vision and hearing, and cognitive functions.
+Lysosomal storage diseases such as GM1 and GM2 gangliosidoses, Niemann-Pick disease Type C, or Gaucher disease, are a group of rare genetic metabolic disorders caused by lysosomal functional defects.
+Lysosomes are cellular compartments hosting a variety of enzymes, activators and transporters.
+Physiologically, lysosomal catalytic enzymes are responsible for the turn-over and degradation of proteins, polysaccharides, nucleic acids or lipids.
+Failure of the aforementioned enzymes due to genetic mutations, particularly in the central nervous system, results in the pathological accumulation of metabolites, the malfunction of diverse brain cells and neuroinflammation.

 AZ-3102 belongs to a library of novel patented compounds discovered by internationally recognized experts in the field, Professor Hans Aerts, PhD, Professor Hermen Overkleeft, PhD, Professor Stan van Boeckel, PhD, and their co-workers currently at the Leiden Institute of Chemistry, Leiden University (see Ghisaidoobe et al., 2014, J Med Chem).

 Our drug discovery program

 Next to our lead program, we have embarked in a medicinal chemistry drug discovery program with the goal to identify and develop new orally available small molecules to expand our pipeline into another family of rare metabolic indications.